 Since the same questions come up with every inquiry and booking, we are hereby writing a small summary of the most frequently asked questions and will also update them weekly.

-Today 98 actively infected people are reported on our two islands (4 fewer than yesterday).
+Thus, 231 actively infected persons are reported on our two islands today (4 fewer than yesterday).

 Questions: 1, What if Spain has a new lockdown and you cannot enter?

 Answer 1: According to international travel law, the service cannot be provided and 100% of the costs must be reimbursed!